juan-guardado/derby-site/md/docs/derby-0.10/views/template-syntax/view-attributes.md

 ## `as` attribute

 The `as` attribute may be applied to both components and DOM elements.
 Before a component's `create` method is called, Derby will set these items as properties of the current controller.
 This provides easy access to these items within the controller code of a component.
+In the below example the use of `is` indicates that the nested view will be an instance of the `modal`.
+By adding `as` we have created direct access to the methods available on the modal's model, but within the parent components model .
+For instance lets assume there is a method `close` on the modal's model.
+However, based on implemenation we wish to invoke this method within the parent, an example of that is shown below.
+The `this.modal.close()` is invoked in the parent model.

 ```derby
 <index:>